maherebrendon-spec/maherebrendon-spec.github.io/_projects/probono-sustainability.md

 category: work
 ---

-Alongside my paid work, I take on pro bono sustainability consulting for organisations doing meaningful work but without the budget for it — helping them think through strategy, energy, and impact.
+I take on pro bono sustainability consulting for NGOs doing meaningful work but without the budget for it — helping them think through strategy, outreach, and impact.

-It's a way to put what I do to use where it matters most, and to stay close to problems on the ground.
+It's a way to put what I've learned to use where it matters most, and to stay close to problems on the ground.
+Get in touch to request my services!